-Many thanks to P. Nason for contributions to the heavy quark code and valuable discussions on all aspects of the MC@NLO project, and to E. Laenen and P. Motylinski for the work done on single-t and $t\bar{t}$ production.
-We also thank V. Drollinger and B. Quayle for testing a preliminary version of the $W^+W^-$ code with spin correlations, and Y. Fang and B. Mellado for testing a preliminary version of the Higgs code in version 3.3.
-We are grateful for the hospitality of CERN Theory Division, where most of this work was carried out.
+Many thanks to Paolo Nason for contributions to the heavy quark code and valuable discussions on all aspects of the MC@NLO project.
+We also thank V. Drollinger and B. Quayle for testing a preliminary version of the W^+W^- code with spin correlations.